Vygos/task-manager/README.md

 # Task Manager System

 ## Overview
 This project is a **Task Manager** that provides **CRUD operations** for managing tasks.
-It follows a **Clean Architecture** approach on the backend, ensuring a well-structured and maintainable codebase, while keeping the domain logic isolated from external dependencies.
+It follows a **Reduced Clean Architecture** approach on the backend, ensuring a well-structured and maintainable codebase, while keeping the domain logic isolated from external dependencies.

 ## Tech Stack
 - **Backend:** Golang (Gin, sqlc)